DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Background and Motivation

-We make two observations.
-First, the TVM-based approach has suboptimal performance, being on average $1.26\times$ worse than the manually-best implementation.
-This is because TVM approach is compute-centric: it selects compute code templates that minimize compute time, while largely ignoring data rearrangement costs.
-Consequently, data rearrangements contribute $64.68\%$ of the total kernel time on average.
-Second, while the manually-tuned implementation has $1.09\times$ worse compute time than TVM-based approach, it reduces data rearrangement costs by $1.62\times$ compared to TVM-based scheme.
-It provides better trade-offs that result in better end-to-end performance.
-Overall, these results demonstrate that compute schedules and data rearrangements are \emph{interdependent}, and optimal performance requires balancing both costs.
+{\revC{1.28}} {\revC{1.16}} {\revC{1.55}} We make two observations.
+First, the TVM-based approach has suboptimal performance. \CamOne{It is} on average \tvmBestAllAvgbaselineSpeedup$\times$ worse than the \CamOne{best manual} implementation.
+This is \revE{because the TVM-based approach (followed by ATiM~\cite{atim_isca2025}) is compute-centric}: it selects compute \CamOne{schedule} templates that minimize compute time, while largely ignoring data rearrangement costs.
+Consequently, data rearrangements \CamOne{are responsible for} $64.68\%$ of the total kernel time on average.
+Second, while the manually-tuned implementation has \tvmBestcompAvgbaselineSlowdown$\times$ worse compute time than the TVM-based approach, it reduces data rearrangement costs by \tvmBestdataAvgbaselineSpeedup$\times$ compared to the TVM-based scheme.
+Thus, it provides better trade-offs that result in better end-to-end performance.
+Overall, these results indicate that compute schedules and data rearrangements are \emph{interdependent}: \CamOne{obtaining the best} performance requires balancing both costs. \revE{\SysName jointly co-optimizes data rearrangement costs and compute schedules, and \CamOne{provides} \tvmDCCAllAvgbaselineSpeedup$\times$ over the compute-centric TVM-based approach}, \CamOne{performing very similarly to the best manual implementation}.